spinler/phosphor-state-manager/redundant-bmc/README.md

    just due to an error.
 1. Finally, if this BMC's position is zero choose active, otherwise passive.

+The actual reason the code used to determine the role is saved in the `RoleReason` field in `/var/lib/phosphor-state-manager/redundant-bmc/data.json`.

 ### Cases that require a BMC must be passive

 There are some error cases that require that the BMC is passive regardless of